Many squamous cell carcinomas in dogs can be completely surgically removed if caught early – and that could be curative.

 - Artemisinin is an herb that promotes apoptosis in oral squamous cell carcinoma.24 But do not give it to your dog while she is receiving radiation therapy, because artemisinin targets the high iron content of cancer cells, and radiation increases iron in normal, healthy cells.
 That makes normal, healthy cells more susceptible to destruction by artemisinin, too.

-- Luteolin, a plant flavonoid, killed oral squamous cell carcinoma cells in one study, so it may be a useful supplement.25
+- In one study, Luteolin, a plant flavonoid, killed oral squamous cell carcinoma cells, so it may be a helpful supplement.25

 - Another study showed saffron, cinnamon, ginger, and curcumin – each of them alone, but even more so in combination – have activity against oral squamous cell carcinoma.26

 - Vitamin C promotes apoptosis and stops the cancer cell cycle in oral squamous cell carcinoma.27

 Always consult your veterinarian before adding a supplement.
 They will ensure that it is a good fit for your dog and won’t interfere with her other medications or treatments.

 There are more articles about supplements that might be supportive in general in our supplement section.

 No current proven integrative therapies are available that specifically target squamous cell carcinoma.
 However, general life quality improvements help dogs feel happier and more relaxed.
 Massage, training, and exercise may not directly treat cancer but certainly contribute to overall wellness.

 Ben Lewis of FidoCure explains their service, including a touching True Tail about a dog with squamous cell carcinoma.